nnsW3/HESEA_Lib/doc/Use-of-CMake-in-HESEA.md

 These packages are as follows:
 - OpenMP
-- Autoconfig tools (for some third party code)
+- Autoconfig tools (for some third-party code)
 - Git
 - Doxygen (if not found, generating Doxygen files is disabled)